 To make Homemade Almond Roca is quite easy.
 You start with some toasted slivered almonds on a jelly roll pan.

-The toffee is then made by first cooking butter and white sugar stirring occasionally with a wooden spoon for about 5 min.
-We don’t use brown sugar like some recipes do.
+The toffee is then made by first melting butter and white sugar together.
+The heat is increased and while stirring occasionally with a wooden spoon you continue to boil it for about 5 min.
+We don’t use brown sugar but some recipes do.

 You don’t want to be stirring constantly at any stage of this candy making.
 It needs to be left for periods of time not stirring.